Belford's melidectes

 Belford's melidectes (Melidectes belfordi), also known as Belford's honeyeater, is a species of bird in the family Meliphagidae.
-It is found in New Guinea.
+It is found in the New Guinea Highlands.
 Its natural habitat is subtropical or tropical moist montane forest.

 Its common name and Latin binomial commemorate George Belford, the son of a Samoan chief, who collected natural history specimens for Sir William McGregor, the Lieutenant Governor of British New Guinea in the late nineteenth century.